 In this article, I will try and give you instructions with pictures for giving an old Barbie that you have bought at a thrift store a new makeover.
 Believe it or not it is not as hard as you would think.
 There are many people out there that take old Barbie's and remake them into beautiful dolls that Mattel has yet to think of.
 Think of yourself as a designer.
 You can cut uneven hair and style it anyway you want.
 The tools you will need are things you probably have around your house.

 I am going to tell you how to fix up the most abused Barbie that you can find, but when I went to the thrift store yesterday to buy Barbies for this article I, believe it or not, could not find one that was totally messed up.
 So I bought some that the hair needed re- curling and some that needed their hair trimmed to make them beautiful once again.
 Since I have no little girls, I plan on donating the dolls to a local charity that will find them new Christmas homes.
-I hope this might inspire some of you to do this too.
-This would be a great community service project for Girl Scouts or church youth group.
-The Barbies look brand new when you are finished and any Christmas charity would be glad to have them.

 *You will need the thick straws like you get with a fountain drink from the 7-11, small drinking straws you can buy at the grocery or perm rods (the smallest that they make).

 Time to Complete: 30 minutes to 2 hours, depending on condition of Barbie